stbnrivas/dataModels/guidelines.md

 # Data models guidelines

 This is a set of guidelines for defining new data models.
-Further information and a guideline update can be found at [D2.2 Synhronicity IOT LSP](https://synchronicity-iot.eu/wp-content/uploads/2018/05/synchronicity_d2_2_guidelines_for_the_definition_of_oasc_shared_data_models.pdf)
+Further information and a guideline update can be found at [D2.2 Synhronicity IoT LSP](https://synchronicity-iot.eu/wp-content/uploads/2018/05/synchronicity_d2_2_guidelines_for_the_definition_of_oasc_shared_data_models.pdf)

 ## Syntax